Rajatk01/Java-Projects/README.md

 │ └── employee_db.sql # SQL schema and initial data

 ├── lib/
-│ └── mysql-connector-java.jar # MySQL JDBC driver
+│ └── mysql-connector-java.jar # MySQL JDBC driver'''

 Certainly!
 Here's a clear and professional workflow diagram (text-based) and description that outlines the flow of your Java Employee Management System — starting from the splash screen, going through login, and continuing to the main application.